opentensor/bittensor-subnet-template/contrib/DEVELOPMENT_WORKFLOW.md

 Release notes provide documentation for each version released to the users, highlighting the new features, improvements, and bug fixes.
 When merged into master, generate GitHub release and release notes.

 ## Pending Tasks

+Follow these steps when you are contributing to the bittensor subnet:

 - Determine if master and staging are different
 - Determine what is in staging that is not merged yet